academy

 • How our idea of science develops through radical theory change.

-• How we reconcile our ‘manifest’ reality to our scientific understanding.
+• How we reconcile our ‘manifest’ reality with our scientific understanding.

 • What philosophy does that science cannot replace.